techhumans-com/techhumans-com.github.io/_drafts/2020-01-16-clinics-in-your-meetups.md

 The _clinic_ is a specialized form of discussion where people share their problems, challenges, and discoveries.

 The key benefit of the clinic is that participants are likely to receive the information that is most valuable and helpful to them _at the time_.
-Also, the entire group is involved in finding the solution.
-For both of these reasons, clinics can be far more engaging than presentations.

-As mentioned previously, the optimal frequency and duration of the clinic depends on the group.
-A fifteen minute clinic between presentations, or before they begin, at every meeting, could be a good starting point.
+In addition, the entire group is involved in finding the solution.
+Everyone is "on call".
+This can result in greater engagement and energy.

 I describe at the bottom of this article my experience facilitating an internal organization Ruby clinic.<sup id="a1">[[1](#f1)]</sup>